ukri-excalibur/excalibur-tests/README.md

       cd hpc-tests
       jupyter notebook

-  Then browse to the given address using the password you specified above.
+  Then browse to `https://<login-node-ip>:<port>` where port is given in the output from above, and login using the password you specified above.

 # Spack